Japan Innovation Party: 2023: Major unified election gains

-2025: Confidence and supply for the LDP
+2025: Governing coalition with the LDP

-After Prime Minister Shigeru Ishiba was replaced as president of the Liberal Democratic Party (LDP) by Sanae Takaichi on 4 October 2025, the LDP's longtime coalition partner Komeito announced it would leave the government, as it refused to support Takaichi as Prime Minister.
+After Prime Minister Shigeru Ishiba was replaced as president of the Liberal Democratic Party (LDP) by Sanae Takaichi on 4 October 2025, Komeito (the LDP's longtime coalition partner) announced it would leave the government, as it refused to support Takaichi as Prime Minister.
 On 15 October, Takaichi asked Ishin leader Hirofumi Yoshimura to enter into a coalition with the LDP.
-On 19 October, it was announced that the LDP and the Japan Innovation Party agreed to form a coalition, but without any Ishin members serving in the Takaichi Cabinet.
+Around the same time, Jun Azumi, the Secretary-General of the Constitutional Democratic Party (CDP), was calling for opposition unity in the upcoming vote for Prime Minister.
+His proposal was for the opposition bloc to collectively back Yuichiro Tamaki, the leader of the Democratic Party for the People (DPP), rather than the CDP's own leader, Yoshihiko Noda.
+Had the JIP aligned with this move, there was a significant possibility that Tamaki, rather than Takaichi, would have been elected Prime Minister.
+However, the JIP ultimately rejected the opposition’s overtures and chose to align with the LDP.
+On 19 October, it was announced that the LDP and the JIP agreed to form a coalition, but without any Ishin members serving in the Takaichi Cabinet.
 The following day, Takaichi was confirmed as the country's first female prime minister.

-Ideology, platform and policy
+Ideology, platform, and policy

-Views on the political position of the Japan Innovation Party have been varied.
-While it has been described as being neoconservative, and right-wing populist by its opponents, the party itself commits to reformism, regionalism and 'self-sustainability' in its party constitution.
+Views on the political position of the JIP have been varied, variously described as conservative, centre-right, and right-wing.
+While it has been described as being neoconservative, and also as right-wing populist by its opponents, the party itself commits to reformism, regionalism, and "self-sustainability" in its party constitution.
+The party has represented a form of right-wing populism that until 2025 opposed the LDP's entrenched control over Japanese politics and bureaucracy, known as the 1955 System.

 The party supports the amendment of the Japanese constitution, including the installation of a constitutional court, mandated free education, and increased devolution.
 The party has not made an official stance on either supporting or opposing the amendment to Article 9 of the Japanese constitution, which prohibits Japan from possessing an offensive military, however it has pledged to partake in debate.
-Economically, the party supports increased economic liberalisation, including deregulation of the labour market and the streamlining of bureaucratic structure and optional separate surnames for married couples.
+Economically, the party supports increased economic liberalisation, including deregulation of the labour market and the streamlining of bureaucratic structure, and optional separate surnames for married couples.
+The party also supports socially liberal policies such as expanded LGBTQ protections and same-sex marriages, while also backing free high school education.

-In 2022 the party was described as centrist and moderate, being perceived as such by the voter base, according to public opinion polls at the time.
+In 2022, the party was described as centrist and moderate, being perceived as such by the voter base according to public opinion polls at the time.
 The party was also referred to as libertarian.
 The party manifesto for the 2022 Japanese Councillors election, dubbed "維新八策2022", containing 402 individual policy proposals, and included the following pledges: